eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop receives a restart command and the maximum amount of restart attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `Pending(StartingFailed)`.
+When the WorkloadControlLoop receives a restart command and the maximum amount of restart attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `Pending(StartingFailed)` with additional information "No more retries.".

 Rationale:
 The workload has a well defined state after reaching the restart attempt limit indicating that the create of the workload has failed.